CorrelationsTest fails with lmfit-6.2

 [ RUN ] ExpfitTest.EffnPRES /home/junghans/rpmbuild/BUILD/gromacs-2018-beta3/src/testutils/refdata.cpp:918: Failure In item: /result/ Actual: 0.14108304260084314 Reference: 0.41325325292628245 Difference: 0.27217 (6865056106240676 double-prec.
 ULPs, rel.
 0.659) Tolerance: abs.
 0.0001, rel.
 0.0001 /home/junghans/rpmbuild/BUILD/gromacs-2018-beta3/src/testutils/refdata.cpp:918: Failure In item: /result/ Actual: 4.2569860605683516 Reference: 5.8277122335091622 Difference: 1.57073 (1768480451789330 double-prec.
 ULPs, rel.
 0.27) Tolerance: abs.
 0.0001, rel.
 0.0001 [ FAILED ] ExpfitTest.EffnPRES (17 ms) [----------] 10 tests from ExpfitTest (56 ms total) [----------] Global test environment tear-down [==========] 21 tests from 3 test cases ran.
 (97 ms total) [ PASSED ] 20 tests. [ FAILED ] 1 test, listed below: [ FAILED ] ExpfitTest.EffnPRES

-#5 Updated by Erik Lindahl about 2 years ago
+#5 Updated by Erik Lindahl over 2 years ago

 - Status changed from Accepted to Rejected